ClickHouse/ClickHouse/docs/en/query_language/functions/string_functions.md

 ## trimLeft {#trimleft}

-Removes whitespace from the beginning of a string.
-Doesn't removes non-standard whitespace characters (tab, no-break space, etc.).
+Removes all consecutive occurrences of common whitespace (ASCII character 32) from the beginning of a string.
+It doesn't remove other kinds of whitespace characters (tab, no-break space, etc.).

 **Syntax**